Local acyclicity in $p$-adic cohomology: Relative curves and generic pushforwards

 is trivially surjective, we deduce that the latter is finitely generated over $A'$, which is enough to show that the conclusions of Theorem \ref{theo: generic pushforwards} hold for $M'$ without further localisation (see for example the proof of \cite[Theorem 7.3.3]{Ked06a}).
-Thus Poincar\'e duality also holds for $M'$.
+By arguing similarly for $M'^\vee$, we deduce that Poincar\'e duality also holds for $M'$.
 The map

 is also trivially surjective, thus we deduce that $\mathbf{R}^2f_!M'=0$; replacing $M$ by $M^\vee$ and applying Poincar\'e duality we can also see that $\mathbf{R}^0f_*M'=0$.
 Hence base change holds for $\mathbf{R}^0f_*M$ and $\mathbf{R}^2f_!M$.
 We now consider the diagram